235u/proposals/GoogleSearch/README.md

 > to write a script

 In wich scripting language (JavaScript, Perl, PHP, PowerShell, Python, Ruby, etc.)?
 For wich envirnoment; for client- or server-side execution?
-To be called 'data collection script'?

 > that allows us to upload a CSV with a column of queries